apache/spark/docs/spark-standalone.md

 ## Getting Started

 Download and compile Spark as described in the [Getting Started Guide](index.html).
-You do not need to install mesos on your machine if you are using the standalone mode.
+You do not need to install Mesos on your machine if you are using the standalone mode.

 ## Standalone Mode Configuration